Esopus Creek at Phoenicia New York

 Primary flow reference for the upper creek.

-Phoenicia and Shandaken corridor
+Phoenicia and Shandaken area

 Core roadside and public-access planning area.